+The Board shall elect one of its members as President in accordance with Section 1 above.
 The President shall serve as chairperson at all Board meetings and shall have the same rights as the other Board Members in voting; introducing motions, resolutions; and participating in discussions.
 The President assures the integrity of the Board's process and, secondarily, occasionally represents the Board to outside parties.
 In public meetings, the Board President adheres to and implements the rules of order as approved by the Board.
 The President behaves consistently with District policies and those legitimately imposed upon it from outside the organization.
 In the absence of the President, the Vice-President shall serve as chairperson.
-If both the President and Vice-President are absent, the remaining Board Members shall select one of themselves to act as chairperson.
+If both the President and Vice-President are absent, the Secretary shall act as chairperson.